-- 1. Number and extent of rills: rills are rare on this site.
-If rills are present they are likely to occur immediately following wildfire and on soils with surface textures of silt loam and clay loam. - 2.
-Presence of water flow patterns: water-flow patterns are rare on this site.
-When they occur, they are short and disrupted by cool season grasses and shrubs and are not extensive. - 3.
-Number and height of erosional pedestals or terracettes: both are rare on the site.
-In areas where flow patterns and/or rills are present, a few pedestals may be expected. - 4.
-Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): data is not available.
-On areas in mid-seral status bare ground may range from 10 to 20 percent. - 5.
-Number of gullies and erosion associated with gullies: none.
+Ind Indicators 1.
+Number and extent of rills: rills are rare on this site.
+2. Presence of water flow patterns: water-flow patterns are rare on this site.
+When they occur, they are short and disrupted by cool season grasses and shrubs and are not extensive.
+3. Number and height of erosional pedestals or terracettes: both are rare on the site.
+In areas where flow patterns and/or rills are present, a few pedestals may be expected.
+4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): data is not available.
+5. Number of gullies and erosion associated with gullies: none.

-- 6. Extent of wind scoured, blowouts and/or depositional areas: are not present.
-Immediately following wildfire some soil movement may occur on lighter textured soils. - 7.
-Amount of litter movement (describe size and distance expected to travel): fine litter in the interspaces may move up to 2 feet following a significant run-off event.
-Coarse litter generally does not move. - 8.
-Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): values should range from 4 to 6 but needs to be tested. - Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): The A or A1 horizon is typically 8 to 11 inches thick and is dark grayish brown or brown when moist.
-Structure ranges from weak to medium fine and very fine granular.
-Soil organic matter (SOM) ranges from 1 to 5 percent. - 10.
-Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: bunchgrasses, especially deep-rooted perennials, slow run-off and increase infiltration. - 11.
-Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): is not present. - 12.
-Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):

-Dominant: cool season deep-rooted perennial bunchgrasses
+6. Extent of wind scoured, blowouts and/or depositional areas: these are not present.
+Immediately following wildfire

+7. Amount of litter movement (describe size and distance expected to travel): fine litter in the interspaces may move up to 2 feet following a significant run-off event.
+Coarse litter generally does not move.
+8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): values should range from 4 to 6 but needs to be tested.
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): The A of A1 horizon is typically 3 to 5 inches thick and very dark grayish brown moist.
+Structure ranges from weak fine to medium platy.
+Soil organic matter (SOM) ranges from 1 to 2 percent.
+10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: perennial bunchgrass and sedges slow run-off and increase infiltration.
+11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): is not present.
+12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or liv foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: cool season deep-rooted perennial bunchgrasses/grass-like Sub-dominant: medium shrubs Other: forbs Additional: 13.
+Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): mountain silver sagebrush and Idaho fescue can become decadent in the absence of normal fire frequency and ungulate grazing.
+This is evident by dead centers in the crowns or dead branches.
+14. Average percent litter cover (%) and depth (in): additional litter cover data is needed but is expected to be 10-20 percent to a depth of 0.1 inches.
+Under mature shrubs litter is >0.5 inches deep and is 90-100 percent ground cover.
+15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): is 2400 pounds per acre (2688 kilograms per hectare) in a year with normal temperatures and precipitation.
+Perennial grasses and grass-like species produce 55-65 percent of the total production, forbs 10-20 percent and shrubs some soil movement may occur on lighter textured soils.
-Sub-dominant: forbs